Security CMStdkLabel: Did you really use it correctly without setting the variable name?

 {% endif %}

-If we do not setCanonicalUrlAssign to.canonicalUrlthe variable, we will not be able toifcondition judgment.
+If not setCanonicalUrlAssign tocanonicalUrlWe will not be able toifConditional judgment.

-3. use the same TDK value multiple times in the template:Although TDK information is generally output only once, in some special layouts, if you need to refer to the same TDK value multiple times at different positions in the template, assigning it to a variable can avoid repeated calls to the tag, improve efficiency, and keep the code neat.
+3. Use the same TDK value multiple times in the template:Although TDK information is generally output only once, in some special layouts, if you need to refer to the same TDK value multiple times in different locations of the template, assigning it to a variable can avoid repeated calls to the tag, improve efficiency, and maintain code cleanliness.

-Anqi CMS'stdkThis flexibility in naming variables with tags reflects the clever balance between usability and scalability of the system.
+Of Security CMStdkThis flexibility in variable naming tags reflects the clever balance between usability and scalability of the system.

-For most simple TDK output scenarios, such as in<head>defining the page directly in<title>and<meta>tags, omitting the variable name directly is**practical.
-It makes the template code more intuitive and concise.
+For most simple TDK output scenarios, such as in<head>directly defining the page's<title>and<meta>tags, omitting variable names directly is**practical.
+It makes template code more intuitive and concise.

-When your content operation strategy requires more complex logic processing of TDK information (such as custom formatting, conditional display, etc.), in order totdkLabel a variable with a clear name to provide you with great flexibility and control.
+When your content operation strategy requires more complex logical processing of TDK information (such as custom formatting, conditional display, etc.), it is fortdkLabeling a variable with a clear name can provide you with great flexibility and control.

-In short, understandingtdkThe behavior of the tag when no variable name is set can help us better utilize the template function of Anq CMS, and write high-quality templates that are both efficient and meet business needs.This not only improves the website's SEO performance, but also optimizes the development and maintenance experience of the template.
+In short, understandingtdkThe behavior of tags when not setting variable names can help us better utilize the template function of Anqi CMS and write high-quality templates that are efficient and meet business requirements.This not only improved the website's SEO performance, but also optimized the development and maintenance experience of the template.

 Not allowed.
-In the template syntax of AnQi CMS, filters are applied to variables.
-If you do not specifytdkThe output of a label specifies a variable name, so its result will be output directly without a "variable" handle for filter operations.
+In Anqi CMS template syntax, filters are applied to variables.
+If you do not specifytdkLabeling the output with a variable name means that its result will be output directly, without a 'variable' handle available for filter operations.
 Therefore, if you need totdkThe content obtained by the label must be assigned to a variable first before any filtering or processing.

-3. Does this feature of 'outputting without setting variable names' also apply to other template tags in AnQi CMS?
+3. This 'output without setting variable name' feature, does it also apply to other template tags of Anqi CMS?

-Yes, many single-value retrieval tags in Anqi CMS follow this design philosophy.
+Yes, many single-value retrieval tags of AnQi CMS follow this design philosophy.
 For example,systemtags are used to retrieve system configuration information,contacttags are used to retrieve contact information.
-When you are calling{% system with name="SiteName" %}or{% contact with name="Cellphone" %}When a variable name is omitted, their content is also directly output to the template.When performing more complex operations, it is also recommended to assign it to a variable.Check the documentation for the specific tag.
-If the usage method mentions 'The variable name is not required, and if no variable name is set, the result is output directly', it means that this tag has this feature.
+When you call{% system with name="SiteName" %}or{% contact with name="Cellphone" %}When a variable name is omitted, the content of the variables will also be output directly to the template.When a more complex operation needs to be performed, it is also recommended to assign it to a variable.Consult the documentation of the specific tag, if its usage method mentions that "the variable name is not required, and if no variable name is set, the result is output directly", then it means that this tag has this feature.